Yeoman: General Prologue: The Yeoman

 In the General Prologue, Chaucer describes The Yeoman as being the only servant The Knight wanted on the pilgrimage.
 From the way he was dressed, Chaucer supposes he is a forester.
 The man is wearing a green tunic and hood.
-His hair is closely-cropped, his face is tan and weather-beaten, and his horn is slung from a green baldric.
+His hair is closely cropped, his face is tanned and weather-beaten, and his horn is slung from a green baldric.
 The Yeoman is well-armed.
 He carries a "mighty bow" in his hand with a sheaf of arrows hung from his belt.
 Chaucer points out that the peacock feather fletching was well-made.
 The archer obviously took great care when making his arrows.
 He also carries a sword, a buckler, and a small dagger.
 (Note the similarity between this yeoman's accoutrements and those of the Yeomen of the King's Crown.)
 The forester's final protection is a medal of Saint Christopher, the patron saint of travelers.

 Chaucer's description of a forester is based upon his experiences as a deputy forester of North Petherton Park in Somersetshire.

 The very first line of The Yeoman's description is the statement the Knight wanted no other servant.
 Kenneth J Thompson quoted Earle Birney as saying that a forester was the only attendant the Knight needed; he was a "huntsman-forester, knight's bodyguard, squire's attendant, lord's retainer, king's foot-soldier".
 The forester's job was to protect the vert and venison – the deer and the Royal forest they inhabited.
 The foresters not only discouraged poaching, but provided winter feed, and cared for newly born calves.
 The medieval English foresters also provided basic woodland management by preventing unauthorized grazing, and illegal logging.
 Another function of the forester was assist the King's Huntsmen in planning the royal hunts.
 The foresters knew the game animals, and where to find them.

 When his lord was campaigning in wartime, the forester was capable of providing additional meat for the lord's table.
 During the 1358–60 campaign in France, Edward III had 30 falconers on horseback, and 60 couples (or pairs) of hounds.

 The Yeoman has his "mighty bow" (most probably a longbow) at the ready, implying he is on duty serving as bodyguard against highwaymen and robbers.
 He carries a sheaf of arrows under his belt, which implies an arrow bag suspended from his belt.

 Chaucer's description of The Yeoman has been interpreted as an iconographic representation of the dutiful servant, diligent and always ready to serve.
 In other words, the very picture of yeoman service.

 Thompson quotes an interesting excerpt from the Anonimalle Chronicle.
 It is part of the description of King John II's journey to London, after he had been captured by the Black Prince at the Battle of Poitiers: